DimitriosSinanis/Football-Analysis-Project/README.md

 -Overachievers based on xG and xAG metrics

--Position-specific breakdowns (e.g., defenders with most goals, midfielders with most assists)
+Position Highlights :

+-Defenders with most goals

+-Midfielders with most assists

+-Forwards with most goals

 🔗 Installation and Usage